vitr-docker-images/letsencrypt-wordpress/README.md

 # docker-letsencrypt-wordpress
 Modded official Wordpress docker image with ability to run letsencrypt

-You may use this image for quick obtaining certificates from letsencrypt and use them somewhere else or incorporate these ideas into your production images.
+You may use this image for quick obtaining certificates from https://letsencrypt.org/ and use them somewhere else or incorporate these ideas into your production images.
 I haven't changed much, just added these two features:

 * ability to restart apache, otherwise the container stops everytime letsencrypt tries to restart apache, note the `tail` command in `apache/docker-entrypoint.sh`